jalalmostafa/clox/README.md

 cmake --build .
 ```

 In order to execute clox, check `bin` folder in project directory for binaries.
+Execute with `--tree-walk` in the arguments.

 ## Download